mmistakes/made-mistakes-jekyll/src/_pages/terms.md

 ### Attribution

 If you're inclined to give credit --- a link back to the source article attributed to either [Made Mistakes]({{ site.url }}) or [Michael Rose]({{ site.url }}) is good enough for me.
 If you don't want to attribute my content, hey that's cool too.
-Just don't go stealing my stuff and republishing it as your own.
+Just don't go stealing stuff and republishing it as your own.

 *Last updated: {{ page.last_modified_at | date: "%B %d, %Y" }}*